 What Is Full Coverage?

-Full coverage is a term that insurers often use when they’re talking about multiple insurance types.
-These coverages are:
+Full coverage insurance is a term that providers often use when they’re talking about a policy that includes, at a minimum, the following:

 You’re not just limited to the three options above.
 Other options are available as well, such as: